projectatomic/atomic-site/source/docs/filesystems.md

 On first startup Docker creates a base device on the thin pool, containing a empty ext4 filesystem.
 All other layers are (directly or indirectly) snapshots of this base layer.
-The filesystem has a fixed size, which means that all the images and containers have a maximal size.
-By default this size is 10GB, although due to the thin provisioning the devices doesn't use much space on the pool.
+The filesystem has a fixed size, which means that all the images and containers have a maximum size.
+By default this size is 10GB, although due to the thin provisioning each device tends to use only less space in the pool.

 In order to set up a thin pool you need two block devices, which is not always something users want to deal with.
 So, by default Docker